 v) Policies to encourage efficient and innovative mobile-broadband practices for new market entrants and consumers, including by allocating and assigning spectrum.

-vi) Best practices for infrastructure sharing and access to networks to promote market entry, where appropriate.
+vi) Best practices for infrastructure sharing, local loop unbundling and access to networks to promote market entry, where appropriate.

 vii) Capacity building in rural and/or underprivileged communities.